Whimsy Stick

 TL;DR

-Interactive Dog Toys for Dogs With High Prey Drive
+Why Most Interactive Dog Toys Don’t Work for Large Dogs

 Prey drive is a neurological sequence dogs evolved to perform.
-Every step is hardwired in order — and skipping any part of it leaves the system loaded:
+Every step is hardwired in order, and skipping any part leaves the system loaded:

 👁️